bgoonz/docs-collection/github/github/authenticating-to-github/troubleshooting-ssh/error-permission-denied-publickey.md

 ---
-title: 'Error: Permission denied (publickey)'
+title: "Error: Permission denied (publickey)"
 intro: 'A "Permission denied" error means that the server rejected your connection.
 There could be several reasons why, and the most common examples are explained below.'
 redirect_from:
   - /articles/error-permission-denied-publickey
   - /github/authenticating-to-github/error-permission-denied-publickey
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - SSH
 shortTitle: Permission denied (publickey)
 ---

 ## Should the `sudo` command be used with Git?

 You should not be using the `sudo` command with Git.
-If you have a *very good reason* you must use `sudo`, then ensure you are using it with every command (it's probably just better to use `su` to get a shell as root at that point).
+If you have a _very good reason_ you must use `sudo`, then ensure you are using it with every command (it's probably just better to use `su` to get a shell as root at that point).
 If you [generate SSH keys](/articles/generating-an-ssh-key) without `sudo` and then try to use a command like `sudo git push`, you won't be using the same keys that you generated.

 ## Check that you are connecting to the correct server